mxe/mxe/README.md

 [license-page]: LICENSE.md
 [license-badge]: https://img.shields.io/badge/License-MIT-brightgreen.svg

-MXE (M cross environment) is a Makefile that compiles a cross compiler and cross compiles many free libraries such as SDL and Qt.
+MXE (M cross environment) is a GNU Makefile that compiles a cross compiler and cross compiles many free libraries such as SDL and Qt.
 Thus, it provides a nice cross compiling environment for various target platforms, which: